 Target #1: Provide professional development and training events for Libraries, Archives and Museums staff statewide

 Number of Participants in Professional Development and Training Events

-Analysis of results and challenges: Education is at the heart of Libraries, Archives and Museums, and staff are highly trained in their professions.
-Through grants and state funding, using in-person, conference attendance and online training tools, the Library, Archives and Museum staff educates constituents statewide to help them in their efforts to preserve the history and cultural materials of Alaska.
-Of particular pride in 2014 was a federal grant for statewide museum staff to travel to Juneau for extensive training in packing and moving museum objects.
+Analysis of results and challenges: Education is at the heart of Libraries, Archives and Museums, where staff are highly trained in their professions.
+Through grants and state funding, using in-person, conference attendance and distance delivery tools, the Libraries, Archives and Museum staff educates constituents statewide to help them in their efforts to preserve the history and cultural materials of Alaska.
+The Division’s goal is to help libraries, archives and museums statewide preserve the history and culture of Alaska by utilizing industry best practices.

 |C: Result - Ensure state historical acquisitions and documents are preserved|

 |C1: Core Service - Continue to collect and manage the care of objects and documents that represent the peoples and history of Alaska|